fleetdm/fleet/docs/Deploying/Server-Installation.md

 To install vagrant on a mac run `brew install vagrant`.
 To install vagrant on a pc [download it here](https://developer.hashicorp.com/vagrant/downloads).
 To install Vagrant on Linux [follow these instructions](https://developer.hashicorp.com/vagrant/downloads).

-Once you have installed Vagrant, run the following to create a vagrant box, start it, and log into it:
+Once you have installed Vagrant, run the following to create a Vagrant box, start it, and log into it:

 ```
 echo 'Vagrant.configure("2") do |config|